naushadsarwr22/Appolo-Health-Care/README.md

 ## Data Source
 Data used in this project is extracted form www.kaggle.com that provided a detailed excel sheet to help create this dynamic dashboard.

+## Walkthrough of KPIs and Key Visuals
+* KPIs
+Key KPIs (Top Middle); These four KPIs will give you numeric data calculation displaying patient’s Admit dates, Discharge dates, Follow up dates and total billing amount in Millions.

+* Filter and Slicer
+Filters featured on the top will help you find information on specific patients and by selecting a Patient_ID will display all the statistics of that particular patient.
+Whereas filter “Date Range” on the top helps you display information within a date range picked.
+This feature will give you an overall statistic for a period of time.

+* Bed Occupancy Chart
+This filter will help you find what kind of bed/room the patient was provided with during his/her occupancy .

+* Feedback Volume for Doctors
+This feature will indicate the feedback percentage of each doctor from patients.
+This filter helps in highlighting the doctor’s performance towards their patients and hence applying this feature, the health care facility gets clear picture of the Hospital performance.

+* Types of Diagnosis
+Using this feature, the health care facility receives data as how hospital is performing in dealing with inpatient diagnosis and what ratio of diseases they are encountering with.
+A great tool to measure the performance of their medical staff that also indicates any inclination or outbreak of symptoms they should be ready for in the future.

+* Insurance Count
+By filtering this option, the facility will be able to know the method of payment patients will be able to pay off their medical bills.
+Using this feature, the health care facility will know the trend of payment method and have their financial figures at any time.

+* Patient Synopsis
+This feature provides an overall summary of the patient including doctor in attendance, diagnosis history, payment method, and bed occupancy.
+A vital tool to brief the patient history in a nutshell.

+* Diagnosis VS Insurance
+This feature includes patient diagnosis, total billing amount and method of payment.
+This filter will compare these three factors and provide a chart that is beneficial for the health care management.

 ## Feature 1